Celebrating the Paper Flowers of Mary Delany

 Photo by Tamanna Rumee on Unsplash

-Delany is a true inspiration.
-She reinvented herself at the age of 72, when she found herself a widow, struggling with financial issues and not knowing what to do next.
+She reinvented herself at the age of 72, when she became a widow, struggling with financial issues and not knowing what to do next.

-can be three-dimensional paintings or sculptures.
-Some are whimsical, while others try hard to imitate nature and others are crazy and creative – just like a painting or a sculpture.
+Paper flowers can be three-dimensional paintings or sculptures.
+Some are whimsical, while others try hard to imitate nature, and others are crazy and creative – just like a painting or a sculpture.

 Shaded by the paper flowers above me, I took in the life-size creations and day-life-themed tableaux hung on stalls.
 These vibrant creations turned me into a fan of this art form.